 It is hard to race walk or speed walk in the snow and slush.

 Deciding what to wear to keep walking throughout the winter can be difficult.
-And this year, with fewer of us visiting gyms to use treadmills, it is more important than ever.
+If you get snow and wind this time of year, it is more important than ever.

 On the WALK Podcast and in winter issues of WALK!
 Magazine, we covered dressing for cold temperatures.
 The consensus is, walking outside in the winter is perfectly safe with the proper precautions.
 Following are seven tips.